|SOLAR PANELS ELIMINATE ENERGY COSTS FOR FAMILY AQUACULTURE BUSINESS|

 Santiam Valley Ranch began selling warm-water fish to stock ponds in 1982.
-Last year, this small, family-owned business southeast of Salem, Oregon, paid approximately $3,000 in energy costs from their farm meter, primarily to maintain the biofilters, pumps, and the ozone and ultraviolet systems for their fish habitat, despite having already reduced their electric bill through the installation of a wind turbine.
-While owners Kathy Bridges and Ken Dunder wanted to expand their business, they first needed to find a way to reduce their operating expenses.
+This small, family-owned business southeast of Salem, Oregon, paid approximately $3,000 in energy costs from their farm meter per year, primarily to maintain the biofilters, pumps, and the ozone and ultraviolet systems for their fish habitat.
+While owners Kathy Bridges and Ken Dunder wanted to expand their business, they first needed to reduce their operating expenses.
 They discovered they could do exactly that while also reducing their carbon footprint by better utilizing the natural resources available on their property.

-With the expertise of Laura Uhler, owner of Solar Ki, LLC, the installation of their solar PV system on two barn roofs was completed in April 2013, after both structures were reinforced and the 70-year-old electrical system was upgraded.
-A net metering agreement was then established with Portland General Electric where excess energy will be returned to the grid, giving Santiam Valley Ranch a credit they can draw on at night or at other times of limited sunlight.
+With the expertise of contractor Solar Ki, LLC, the installation of their solar PV system on two barn roofs was completed in April 2013, after both structures were reinforced and the 70-year-old electrical system was upgraded.
+They then established a net metering agreement with Portland General Electric to allow excess energy to be returned to the grid, giving Santiam Valley Ranch a credit they can draw on at night or at other times of limited sunlight.

 “All of this would not have been possible without the funding provided by USDA and others,” said Bridges.

-Moving forward, they hope to use their energy cost savings to expand their business with an indoor fish holding system and electric vehicles powered by their excess wind and solar energy.
+Moving forward, they hope to use their energy cost savings to expand their business with an indoor fish holding system and electric vehicles powered by their excess renewable energy.